GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 We will not go into the details here, but read that file and add to it to create lists of operators or types in groups.

-## Documenting Sub-Systems

-Our final module type is sub-systems of the engine, such as %Taml or the Module Manager, etc.  Because these are not related to one specific class, they were placed in individual files with the .dox extension.

-While there are no examples of TorqueScript sub-systems documented yet, we can see an example of Torque2D engine docs for a sub-system.
-Check out `Torque2D\engine\source\persistence\taml\taml.dox` as an example.

-Note that the docs are currently kept close to the classes that form the system, if possible.
-Specifically, they are put in the same directory as the classes.
-The compiler will ignore files ending in .dox but Doxygen won't.
-In the case of the taml file, it is a mostly markdown formatted file.
-Section headers, URLs and other markdown data is present in standard form.
-However, the entire file (of markdown) is placed in a Doxygen comment block with `/*!` at the top and `*/` at the bottom.
-Then the block was marked as creating a "group" known as "tamlGroup" like so:

-@code
-/*! @defgroup tamlGroup TAML Reference
-  ... the entire contents in markdown
-*/
-@endcode

-For a little cross-referencing sweetness, classes related to this sub-system were marked with the following comment

-@code
-/// @ingroup tamlGroup
-/// @see tamlGroup
-@endcode

-This will bring a reference to the marked class into the module document.

-Again, this was done for an engine subsytem, but the same *could* be done for TorqueScript systems or modules.

-## Documenting General Information

-Our final category of document is the "page" as described above.
-Two great examples page documentation are the Syntax Guide and the "how to" you are currently reading.
-To create these, simply create a markdown file (extension .md).
-The level-1 header of the file
-(the section header that starts with a single hash #), will be the name of the page in the final document.

-This markdown file should be suffixed with `_ScriptPage.*`, for instance "syntax_ScriptPage.md"

-We try to keep the pages close to the code it relates to, but rememer "pages" tend to be unrelated to particular classes, modules, etc.  Therefore the pages have been kept in the `Torque2D\engine\source\console` directory since it most represents the entire TorqueScript interpreter in general.
-For example this document is `documenting_ScriptPage.md` within the `console` directory.

-The content of the file requires no doxygen commands such as @@defgroup or @@param (although @@code has come in useful as will be described in the appendix).
-It is read as pure markdown (with a few exceptions).
-Doxygen will successfully create links for any symbols is recongizes however.
-(To force the link off, put a percent % in front of the text.

 ## Converting "Old" Documents to "New"